Techoweenie216/esx_foodtruck_addon/readme.txt

-you need to be in the taco truck and have $250 on your player or you can't get inventory
+You will need to be in the taco truck and have $250 on your player or you can't get inventory

 inventory will cost $250
 will make $500 total if all inventory sold

+Feel free to modify to what you need on your server

 This does not use the weight system in ESX.